Bradley-Sullivan/CS219_Programming_Project/README.md

 ## Build Instructions
 Built with Make on Linux using the included makefile.

-To build execute the `make` command in the Linux terminal.
+To build, execute the `make` command in the Linux terminal.
 No additional options/arguments necessary.

 ### Project Overview
 This program aims to emulate basic ARM Assembly language instructions with C++, specifically only the ADD, SUB, MUL, and DIV operations.